Kolinda Grabar-Kitarović: 2019–20 Croatian presidential election

 In August 2019, during the Victory Day celebrations in Knin, Grabar-Kitarović informally hinted that she would be seeking reelection to a second and final 5-year term as president in the upcoming election, and formally confirmed this several days later in an interview for the right-wing publication Hrvatski tjednik (Croatian Weekly).
 Prime Minister and HDZ President Andrej Plenković announced that the HDZ would support her bid for a second term.
 On 2 October 2019, Grabar-Kitarović formally announced her bid for re-election with the campaign slogan "Because I believe in Croatia".
 She thus proceeded to face 10 other candidates in the first round on 22 December 2019, with her main challengers being former Social Democratic Prime Minister Zoran Milanović and conservative folk musician and former Member of Parliament Miroslav Škoro.
 Zoran Milanović won a plurality of 29.55% of the vote, ahead of Grabar-Kitarović, who received 26.65% of the vote, while Miroslav Škoro attracted the support of 24.45% of voters.
 Therefore, this election marked the first time in Croatian history that the incumbent president did not receive the highest number of votes in the first round.
 Grabar-Kitarović only managed to defeat Škoro by a margin of 2.2% of the vote, and therefore narrowly proceeded to the run-off against Milanović.
 Also, Grabar-Kitarović attained both the lowest number of votes (507,626) and the lowest percentage of votes of any sitting Croatian president competing in either of the two rounds of elections.
 Furthermore, Milanović attained both the lowest number of votes (562,779) and the lowest percentage of the vote of any winning candidate in the first round of a presidential election.

 A run-off election took place between Milanović and Grabar-Kitarović on 5 January 2020.
-If Grabar-Kitarović had been reelected, her victory would have marked the second instance in a Croatian presidential election where the result of the first round was overturned in the run-off, with the first instance of this having occurred in the 2014–15 election, in which Grabar-Kitarović won her first term.
-She would also have become the first, and to date only, Croatian president to have never finished first in the first round of a presidential election.
-She was eventually defeated in her bid for reelection by Milanović who won 52.66% of the vote, while Grabar-Kitarović, who had tried to unite a fractured right wing, garnered 47.3 percent.
+She was eventually defeated in her bid for reelection by Milanović, who won 52.66% of the vote, while Grabar-Kitarović, who had tried to unite a fractured right–wing, garnered 47.3%.
 The turnout was about 55%.
-She is thus the second (consecutive) President of Croatia to not win a second term, after Ivo Josipović.
-Grabar-Kitarović left the presidency on 18 February 2020, when she handed over the office to Milanović, who thus became the 5th President of Croatia since independence.
+She is thus the second President of Croatia to not win a second term, after her predecessor Ivo Josipović.
+Grabar-Kitarović left the presidency on 18 February 2020, when she handed over the office to Milanović, who thus became the 5th President of Croatia since its independence.